Broward County Sheriff's Office: Structure and roles

 The Broward County Sheriff's Office (BSO) is responsible for law enforcement and civil protection in Broward County.
 The BSO also oversees the fire department and emergency medical services for Broward County.

 The BSO's Department of Law Enforcement covers areas including the Broward County Courthouse, the Ft.
 Lauderdale-Hollywood International Airport, areas of the Everglades and the county's waterways, unincorporated Broward, and 13 cities and towns that contracted for BSO law enforcement services.

 It also administers the Marine and Dive Rescue Unit, Motorcycle Unit, and Crime Lab.
 BSO also provides 9-1-1 intake, but the county's agreement with it to provide that service expired at the end of 2022.

 History

-The BSO was founded in 1915.
+The BSO was founded in 1915 with the county, taking over law enforcement operations formerly divided between Palm Beach and Dade counties.
 In 2003, the BSO took control of Broward County Fire Rescue, Port Everglades Fire Rescue, and the Ft.
 Lauderdale/ Hollywood International Airport Fire Rescue departments.

 From 1988 to 1990, the BSO manufactured its own crack cocaine in order to sell it in sting operations and arrest buyers.
-Up to 2,600 people were convicted and sometimes given longer sentences because BSO sold the drugs near schools, before the state supreme court ruled that "law enforcement officers' conduct in illegally manufacturing crack cocaine is so outrageous that it violates the due process clause."
-In 2024 the county's prosecutor motioned to vacate the convictions.
+Up to 2,600 people were convicted and sometimes given longer sentences because BSO sold the drugs near schools, before the Florida Supreme Court ruled in 1993 that "law enforcement officers' conduct in illegally manufacturing crack cocaine is so outrageous that it violates the due process clause."
+In 2024 the Broward County State Attorney's Office motioned to vacate the convictions.
+The process continues in 2026, including the office attempting clearing the records of suspects posthumously.